Panasonic Lumix S5 II Review

 Pixel Shift Mode

-A pixel shift mode is available on the Panasonic Lumix S5 II and the best part is the fact that images are processed in-camera.
-Simply turn the left command dial to the pixel shift mode, mount your camera on a tripod, and press the shutter.
+The Panasonic Lumix S5 II has a pixel shift mode, and the best part is that images are processed in-camera.
+Turn the left command dial to the pixel shift mode, mount your camera on a tripod, and press the shutter.

-After a two-second timer, the camera fires off a succession of shots and compiles a 96-megapixel RAW file ready to download to your PC for further processing in your favorite editing software.
+After a two-second timer, the camera fires off several shots and compiles a 96-megapixel RAW file ready to download to your PC for further processing in your favorite editing software.

-Note that pixel shift mode is mainly suited for static images without any moving parts as these will show in your images as blur or repetitions.
-In the example below I used the pixel shift mode on a calm morning and liked the result, even if it did create some smoothing of the water.
+Note that pixel shift mode is mainly suited for static images without any moving parts, as these will show up in your images as blur or repetitions.
+In the example below, I used the pixel shift mode on a calm morning and liked the result, even if it did create some smoothing of the water.

-In this particular scenario, it actually worked to my advantage and reminds me of the effect you would get from using an ND filter and a longer exposure time.
+In this particular scenario, it actually worked to my advantage, and it reminded me of the effect you would get from using an ND filter and a longer exposure time.

 The Pixel Shift Mode made a big difference in this image and is especially noticeable with the heron sitting on the rocks.
 The 96-megapixel image is 12800 x 8000 pixels in size vs. 6000 x 4000 pixels for a normal full-size file.